tearust/t-rust/obsidian/tapp_build_newbies/learn_to_build_an_idea_depot/Step6_troubleshooting.md

-# Troubleshooting technics
+# Troubleshooting techniques

-No matter how carefully you read and follow the instruction, it won't be surprise that you will get many error messages instead of a running app.
-This is the life as a developer.
-Now let's review some of the problems I experiences during the development.
-It is impossible to list all the potential troubles you may experience.
-These troubleshuttings would help you to fix your own issues.
-If still stuck somewhere, go to our telegram channel, asking us and other community members.
-We are happy to figure out together!
+No matter how carefully you read and follow instructionx, it won't be surprising that you get many error messages instead of a running app.
+This is basically life as a developer.
+Now let's review some of the problems I experienced during my development of this example TApp.
+It's impossible to list all the potential troubles you may experience.
+These troubleshooting tips will help you to fix your own issues.
+If you're still stuck somewhere, go to our telegram channel and ask us as well as other community members.
+We're happy to help you figure out together!

 ## Rust compiling error